trappify/loadiq/README.md

 - The custom component lives in `custom_components/loadiq` and is already wired for HACS (see `hacs.json`).
 The config flow lets you pick between direct InfluxDB access and native Home Assistant sensors, with an options flow for edits.
 - Tests covering the config flow live in `tests/test_integration_config_flow.py`.
 Run the full suite with `.venv/bin/pytest` after making changes.
 - HACS is downloaded automatically during `scripts/ha up`/`reset`; finish setup via Settings → Devices & Services → “+ Add Integration” → HACS.
 The integration ships the LoadIQ library in the component itself so no extra pip install is needed.
+- The dev stack now vendors the `remote_homeassistant` integration.
+To mirror real sensors into the sandbox, uncomment the `remote_homeassistant:` include in `ha_dev/configuration.yaml`, then edit `ha_dev/config/remote_homeassistant.yaml` and replace the empty `instances: []` with your remote host/access token.
+You can reference secrets via `!secret` (define them in `ha_dev/config/secrets.yaml`; see `secrets.example.yaml` for placeholders).
+Include only the entities you need, e.g. `sensor.total_power` or `sensor.ev_charger`, and they will show up in the dev UI and recorder for LoadIQ.
+- Real-time detection now exposes a confidence score and keeps a rolling list of classified runs via the `sensor.loadiq_recent_runs` entity.
+When the heuristics mislabel a run, call the `loadiq.mark_segment` service (Developer Tools → Actions) to tag the segment as `heatpump` or `other`, or use the one-click helpers `loadiq.mark_current_active` / `loadiq.mark_current_inactive` while a run is flagged.
+LoadIQ persists the feedback and adapts future classifications automatically.
+- New in the integration: the binary sensor now reports a confidence flag (“pending” vs “confirmed”), and a `sensor.loadiq_recent_runs` entity lists detected runs in a configurable rolling window (defaults to 3 h).
+Adjust the window via the “Recent runs window (hours)” field in the config/option flow if you want a longer or shorter summary.

 Tab completion is available via Click.
 Example for Bash (add to `.bashrc`):